MAKE A DONATION

 • Referral to local therapists, continence adviser

-• Information regarding NMO and medications to increase your understanding
+• Information regarding NMOSD and medications to increase your understanding

 Provide advice on nutrition and health.
 Dietitians also advise about food related problems.
-For people with NMO, advice may be given for weight management (weight gain or loss) or for optimising nutritional status.
+For people with NMOSD, advice may be given for weight management (weight gain or loss) or for optimising nutritional status.

 • Assessment and quantification of your level of vision

 • Relating this information to your visual needs and requirements

 • Discussion around any physical problems you have identified

 • examples can include reduced balance, limb weakness, stiffness, spasms Identifying any physical issues that have not been addressed up to now